j-o-e-y/unhashed/articles/what-is-blockchain_03-16-18/what-is-blockchain.md

 One of the properties that secures a blockchain is the balance between the difficulty in adding new blocks and the reward received for doing so.
 If the blocks are too difficult to create, no transactions will ever get confirmed.
 When the blocks are too easy to create, a malicious actor may roll back the chain, give themselves more funds, and then easily build the blocks back.

 The analysis of how participants in a competitive system will act in regards to reward and punishment is referred to as game theory.
 Some people will say that the great invention of blockchain had little to do with cryptography or economics, but was instead a brilliant leap forward for global game theory in this interconnected world.
 What Satoshi did was use the inherent cost in creating electricity as the penalty and new Bitcoin as the reward.
-Which did two helpful things, it created and incentive to remain honest and a method by which new coins are generated.
+Which did two helpful things, it created an incentive to remain honest and a method by which new coins are generated.

 ### Mining